Captain in Calico

 Captain in Calico is a 2015 novel by George MacDonald Fraser.
-It was published seven years after his death in 2008 and is about the pirate Jack Rackham.
+It was published seven years after his death in 2008 and is about the pirate John Rackham.
 Mary Read and Anne Bonny also appear as characters in this novel.

 Plot

-Jack Rackham asks the governor of the Bahamas, Woodes Rogers, for a royal pardon.
+John Rackham asks the governor of the Bahamas, Woodes Rogers, for a royal pardon.
 Rogers agrees for his own reasons.

 Background

 The novel was written in 1959 and was heavily influenced by authors Fraser long admired, such as Rafael Sabatini, PC Wren, GA Henty and Sir Walter Scott, along with pirate films like Captain Blood.